 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
 It is crucial to notify your child's school when a phone number changes.
+State law requires parents to update contact information within two weeks after the date the information changes.

-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: The District Remind Text Messaging, Phone Call, District Website, Local Radio and/or Television Stations, or by the school Facebook page.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: The District Remind Text Messaging, District Website, Local Radio and/or Television Stations, or by the school Facebook page.

-[See Communications-Automated, Emergency]
+[See Parent Contact Information and Automated Emergency Communications.]
 Schedule Changes (Middle/Junior High Grade Levels)